GarySsu/spring-cloud/README.md

 </table>

 ## Instructions for use:
-### Eureka
-Microservice Registry.
-Create two servers, when one of them is broken, the service can keep working.
+### Eureka - Create two servers, when one of them is broken, the service can keep working:
---- <br>
     <table>
         <tr>
             <th>Url</th>  <th>Description</th>